 D33.
 The street network has been designed per the Frog Pond West Master Plan Street Demonstration Plan.
-One permanent dead-end street, private Street B, is proposed by the applicant.
-It is approximately 150 ft. long and serves four lots.
-The applicant proposes two temporary dead-end streets, SW Brisband Street and Public Street A, pending extension to the west with future development.
-Proposed Street A is approximately 200 ft. long and serves six lots.
-SW Brisband Street is approximately 200 ft. long and serves three lots.
+No permanent dead end streets are proposed by the applicant.
+The applicant proposes SW Marigold Terrace, SW Windflower Street, and SW Yarrow Lane that will connect to SW Frog Pond Lane.
+The applicant proposes three temporary dead-end streets as the eastern extent of SW Windflower Street (Public Street C), the eastern extent of SW Trillium Street (Public Street D), and the northern extent of Public Street D (at future SW Kahle Road), pending extension of these streets with future development.
 The number of homes accessed by these streets is less than the maximum allowed for a dead end street.
 Notification of extension will be posted on the end of this street as required by Condition of Approval PDF 3.